brmeloleite01/augmented-reality-polaroid/README.md

 # augmented-reality-polaroid
-Like a Harry Potter newspaper
+It's like a Harry Potter newspaper